ansys/pyprimemesh/doc/source/getting_started/index.rst

 ------------

 You must have Ansys 2023 R1 or later installed to have access to Ansys Prime Server.
 Optionally, CAD readers can be configured.
-Ansys Prime Server requires an Ansys Mechanical PrepPost or Fluids PrepPost (CFD) license to run.
+Ansys Prime Server requires one of the following licenses to run.
+The first available license will be checked out from the list in the order below:

+1. CFD PrepPost
+2. CFD PrepPost Pro
+3. Mechanical Enterprise PrepPost
+4. Mechanical Enterprise
+5. Mechanical Pro
+6. Mechanical Premium
+7. Ansys LS-DYNA

 Launch PyPrimeMesh
 ------------------